kwan22/habits/level1.md

   Learn to feel comfortable with stunning a charging seeker.
 Similar to the Oshiro red-dot: seekers are much smaller and easier to jump over, so stunning them gives you several seconds of free movement.
 Generally try to not let seekers approach you from above: letting them approach you from below or horizontally is much more reliable in jumping on top of them. <br>
   <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/5a_unraveling_final_cut.webp" width = "480">

-  Route for getting search keys that avoids the most seekers. <br>
+  Route for getting search keys that avoids the most seekers: go left after taking the red bubble into the hub and make a clockwise path. <br>
   <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/5a_search_keys.png" alt = "5a_search_keys" width = "960">
 </details>